charliemitchell/express-switchboard/README.md

 ---

-Next we're creating a function that will recieve the request, response and resolve arguments from switchboard.
+Next we're creating a function that will recieve the request, response and resolve arguments from switchboard. (this is "the plugin" that switchboard accepts)

 ```js
 return function (req, res, resolve) {